June – November 2018*

 Q: What application materials must I provide to be eligible?

 A: You are required to submit a copy of your resume with all your professional work experience, both inside and outside of government.
+You must also submit a supervisor approval form.

 Q: How will I know if I’m accepted?